 Ali Samet Öngen

-The 2016 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Ali Samet Öngen for the poster entitled:
+The 2016 Outstanding Student Poster and PICO (OSPP) Award is awarded to Ali Samet Öngen for the poster/PICO entitled:

 Click here to download the poster/PICO file.